YeeeeeHan/cronos-backend/README.md

 1. Each router handles a variety of HTTP requests, path parameters and allows middlewares to be loaded in them.

 ### Controllers
+1. Controllers are specific business logic to interact with the database or blockchain.
+1. The `User` co

 ## Middlewares